Subaru Legacy: Fifth generation (BM/BR; 2009)

-In 2009, a Subaru Legacy concept was designed to commemorate 20th anniversary of the model, reported to be the basis of the production version of the then upcoming fifth generation Subaru Legacy.
+In 2009, a Subaru Legacy/Liberty concept was designed to commemorate 20th anniversary of the model, reported to be the basis of the production version of the then upcoming fifth generation Subaru Legacy/Liberty.
 The concept vehicle was unveiled at the 2009 Detroit Auto Show.

-Production of the fifth generation 2010 Subaru Legacy began the last week of May 2009 at the Indiana location, and was unveiled at the 2009 New York Auto Show.
+Production of the fifth generation 2010 Subaru Legacy/Liberty began the last week of May 2009 at the Indiana location, and was unveiled at the 2009 New York Auto Show.
 According to the Subaru website in Japan, the Legacy was introduced in Japan on May 20, 2009.
 The Legacy B4 2.5GT tS tuned by STi was introduced to Japan June 12, 2010.

-In May 2010, the EyeSight collision avoidance feature introduced on the previous generation Legacy was re-introduced on the Japan-spec Touring Wagon and Outback, and was awarded the "Best Technology" award from the Japan Automotive Hall of Fame at the Japan Museum of Nature and Science.
-For the 2014 model year, the EyeSight driver safety aid has been installed optionally on all international Legacy and Outback vehicles.
+In May 2010, the EyeSight collision avoidance feature introduced on the previous generation Legacy/Liberty was re-introduced on the Japan-spec Touring Wagon and Outback, and was awarded the "Best Technology" award from the Japan Automotive Hall of Fame at the Japan Museum of Nature and Science.
+For the 2014 model year, the EyeSight driver safety aid has been installed optionally on all international Legacy/Liberty and Outback vehicles.

-The new for this generation Lineartronic continuously variable transmission is used internationally on the EJ25 2.5 L flat-4 engine and the EJ20 in some markets, with a 6-speed manual transmission also offered only in North America and Australia.
-The 2.5GT uses a turbocharger with a 6-speed manual transmission used exclusively in Japan and North America with Australia being able to choose between the 6-speed manual or 5-speed automatic transmission; vehicles identified as "3.6R" use the EZ36 flat-6 engine with a 5-speed SportShift conventional automatic transmission.
+The new for this generation Lineartronic continuously variable transmission is used internationally on the EJ253 2.5 L flat-4 engine and the EJ20 in some markets, with a 6-speed manual transmission also offered only in North America and Australia.
+The 2.5GT uses a turbocharger with a 6-speed manual transmission used exclusively in Japan and North America with Australia being able to choose between the 6-speed manual or 5-speed SportShift conventional automatic transmission; vehicles identified as "3.6R" use the EZ36 flat-6 engine with a 5-speed SportShift conventional automatic transmission.
 The Lineartronic CVT transmission is also shared with the JDM-spec Subaru Exiga on AWD models.
 The North American PZEV Legacy 2.5i continues to be available in all 50 states, unlike other manufacturers who only sell PZEV certified vehicles in states that have adopted California emission standards.